Hibernation (computing): Microsoft Windows

 Windows 95 supports hibernation through hardware manufacturer-supplied drivers and only if compatible hardware and BIOS are present.
 Since Windows 95 supports only Advanced Power Management (APM), hibernation is called Suspend-to-Disk.
 Windows 98 and later support ACPI.
 However, hibernation often caused problems since most hardware was not fully ACPI 1.0 compliant or did not have WDM drivers.
-There were also issues with the FAT32 file system.
+There were also issues with the FAT32 file system, making hibernation problematic and unreliable.

 Windows 2000 is the first Windows to support hibernation at the operating system level (OS-controlled ACPI S4 sleep state) without special drivers from the hardware manufacturer.
 A hidden system file named "hiberfil.sys" in the root of the boot partition is used to store the contents of RAM when the computer hibernates.
 In Windows 2000, this file is as big as the total RAM installed.

-Windows Me, the last release in the Windows 9x family, also supports OS controlled hibernation and requires disk space equal to that of the computer's RAM.
+Windows Me, the last release in the Windows 9x family, also supports OS-controlled hibernation like Windows 2000 and requires disk space equal to that of the computer's RAM.

 Windows XP further improved support for hibernation.
 Hibernation and resumption are much faster as memory pages are compressed using an improved algorithm; compression is overlapped with disk writes, unused memory pages are freed and DMA transfers are used during I/O. hiberfil.sys contains further information including processor state.
 This file was documented by security researcher Matthieu Suiche during Black Hat Briefings 2008 who also provided a computer forensics framework to manage and convert this file into a readable memory dump.
 The compression feature was later documented by Microsoft as well.

 Although Windows XP added support for more than 4 gigabytes of memory (through Windows XP 64-bit Edition and Windows XP Professional x64 Edition), this operating system, as well as Windows Server 2003, Windows Vista and Windows Server 2008 do not support hibernation when this amount of memory is installed because of performance issues associated with saving such a large pool of data from RAM to disk.
+This would later be resolved by Windows 7 and Windows Server 2008 R2.